newrelic/newrelic-cli/docs/cli/newrelic_install.md

-  -n, --recipe strings        the name of a recipe to install -c, --recipePath strings    the path to a recipe file to install -a, --skipApm               skips installation for APM -d, --skipDiscovery         skips discovery of recommended New Relic integrations -i, --skipInfra             skips installation for infrastructure agent (only for targeted install) -r, --skipIntegrations      skips installation of recommended New Relic integrations -l, --skipLoggingInstall    skips installation of New Relic Logging
+  -n, --recipe strings        the name of a recipe to install -c, --recipePath strings    the path to a recipe file to install -a, --skipApm               skips installation for APM -i, --skipInfra             skips installation for infrastructure agent (only for targeted install) -r, --skipIntegrations      skips installation of recommended New Relic integrations -l, --skipLoggingInstall    skips installation of New Relic Logging